RAS705/stock-analysis/README.md

 <!--- Summary: In a summary statement, address the following questions.
 What are the advantages or disadvantages of re-factoring code?
 How do these pros and cons apply to re factoring the original VBA script? --->

+As this solution was refactored through a couple of different iterations, it became apparent that by introducing an array, and not utilizing static variables that the time was improved greatly.
+By utilizing arrays for the summations we were able to remove one of the loops and make the solution even quicker.